SHAPE

 • Tools to work toward promotion and tenure

-SHAPE is co-chaired by Justin Triemstra, M.D., and Cassandra Kearney, Ph.D.
-Please feel free to direct any questions to them at SHAPEmeded@corewellhealth.org
+SHAPE is co-chaired by Justin Triemstra, M.D., and Rachelle Pichot, Ph.D.
+Please direct questions to SHAPEmeded@corewellhealth.org.

 Image of Cassandra Kearney, PhD